Cecilia M. Fox

 Teaching and Research

-My research focuses on the area of neurobiology of aging and neuroprotective effects of antioxidants/growth factors in animal models of neurodegeneration.
+My primary area of research focuses on the neurobiology of aging and neuroprotective effects of antioxidants/growth factors in animal models of neurodegeneration.
 My lab attempts to define the scope of protection afforded by such antioxidants as selenium, α-tocopherol and curcumin in the rat model of Parkinson's disease.
+A second area of research in my lab that was recently funded by the Council of Independent Colleges Intergenerational Grant examines the impact of personalized music on cognition and quality of life measures in elders living with dementia.

 In 2009, Dr. Fox was also awarded the Omicron Delta Kappa Golden Apple Teaching Award.

-Dr Fox is a regular presenter at the Society for Neuroscience conference where she and her research students share their work regarding the neuroprotective effects of selenium in the rat model of Parkinson’s disease.
+Dr. Fox is a regular presenter at the Society for Neuroscience conference where she and her research students share their work regarding the neuroprotective effects of selenium and curcumin in the rat model of Parkinson’s disease.
 She has also presented the LVSfN brain awareness outreach service learning and advocacy programs at the Society for Neuroscience and Council on Undergraduate Research conferences.
 Dr. Fox and the Moravian College Brain Club received the 2010 Omicron Delta Kappa Progress Award for the scholarly and outreach programs conducted through the LVSfN Chapter.
-Dr. Fox’s Brain Awareness Program on Brain Gender was also awarded the Omicron Delta Kappa Educational Program of the Year Award.
+Dr. Fox’s Brain Awareness Programs have also been awarded the Omicron Delta Kappa Educational Program of the Year Award (most recently in 2019).
+She has served on the Government and Public Affairs Committee for the Society for Neuroscience and continues to advocate for government support of scientific funding through visits to Capitol Hill for the annual SfN Hill Day.

 Halasz S., R. Stowell, and C.M.
 Fox.
 DNSP-11 is protective in the MPP+ and TaClo models of Parkinson's disease.
 In preparation.